Hi, I’m Valerio software engineer, founder and CTO at Inspector.

 How do Notification Channels works?

-Channels separate the notifications that Inspector sends into different routes, allowing users to have more control over the notifiction experience.
+Notification Channels separate the notifications that Inspector sends into different routes.
+They allow users to have more control over the notifiction experience.

-However, you will also have the option of activating multiple channels for the same application for different purposes — for instance, one channel for new error detected, another for every error occurrences, and a third for server side automation via webhooks.
+However, you will also have the option of activating multiple channels for the same application for different purposes.
+For instance, one channel for new error, another for every error occurrences, and a third for server side automation via webhooks.

 Actually we support Email, Webhook, Slack, SMS, Pushover, PagerDuty, and more will be added in the future.